ravikumarnagam/openshift-april-2024/Day1/README.md

 </pre>

 ## Lab - Creating an external NodePort service for exiting nginx deployment

+Kubernetes/OpenShift reserves the port range 30000-32767 for the NodePort services.
+For each NodePort service we create, Openshift will automatically pick a non-conflicting port from the above range and opens the port on all nodes in the cluster for that particular NodePort external service.
 ```
 oc get services
 oc delete svc/nginx